shieldworks/aegis-web/docs/register.md

 * **SPIRE** is the identity provider for all intents and purposes.
 * **Aegis Safe** is where secrets are stored.
-* **Aegis Sentinel** can be considered as a bastion host.
+* **Aegis Sentinel** can be considered a bastion host.
 * **Demo Workload** is a typical Kubernetes Pod that needs secrets.

 > **Want a Deeper Dive**?
 >
-> In these tutorial, we cover only the amount of information necessary
+> In this tutorial, we cover only the amount of information necessary
 > to follow through the steps and make sense of how things tie together
 > from a platform operator’s perspective.
 >